godotengine/godot-docs/classes/class_audioeffectreverb.rst

 Brief Description
 -----------------

-Adds a Reverb audio effect to an Audio bus.
+Adds a reverberation audio effect to an Audio bus.

 Simulates the sound of acoustic environments such as rooms, concert halls, caverns, or an open spaces.